Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The model was able to correctly guess 2 of the 10 traffic signs, which gives an accuracy of 20%.
 This compares favorably to the accuracy on the test set is low.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the last second cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+For the first image Stop Sign, the model is relatively sure that this is a Beware of ice/snow sign (probability of 0.6).
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 | .60         			| 30 Beware of ice/snow  									|